Fuma078/Programming-Assignment-1-ADT/README.md

 ## Installation
 1. Save the source code in a file named `csvSorting.java`.
-2. Prepare a `class_roaster67.csv` file with students data.
+2. Prepare a `class_roaster67.csv` file with students data or any students data.
 Make sure that the data follows the correct format (e.g. ID, First Name, Last Name).
 3. Compile the Java program:
 ```
 javac csvSorting.java